 Once you know your moving date, inform your current utility companies.
 Some utilities, like water or electricity, might not actually get shut off when you move out.
 In that case, it’s extra important to set a clear move-out date so you aren’t held responsible for charges past that time!
 Be sure to provide them with your new address so they can send you the final bill to close out your account.

 Research local providers

 Talk with your landlord before you start researching providers for the services you have determined you need.
 Many apartment complexes have standing agreements with certain service providers, who offer discounted rates in exchange for being the “preferred provider”.
 If you establish that this isn’t the case, start researching nearby services.
 A quick search can generally provide you with an overview of rates, service fees, and reviews.
-Things like internet and cable services tend to have the widest range in options, while natural gas or electric probably won’t have large differences between companies.
+Things like internet and cable services tend to have the widest range of options, while natural gas or electric probably won’t have large differences between companies.
 In that case, find out which companies give the best customer service.
 That can make all the difference when you need something fixed!

 Gather all of the information you need

 In order to set up a new account, you’ll need to provide a fair amount of information to the service provider.
 Name, phone number, new address, Social Security number, and birth date.
 Some companies will use this information to complete a credit check to determine whether you are a risk.
 Not to worry – even if your credit is less than stellar you can still get service.
 You just may be required to put a larger deposit on your account to offset their perceived risk.

 Contact the provider to set up your start date

 Services like natural gas, internet, and electricity will each have a different setup process.
 While electricity is typically a quick and easy process that can be done over the phone, natural gas will require that a technician comes to your home to turn the gas on.
 Internet, phone, and television can often be bundled together but will require a technician to install everything.
 Many accounts can be easily set up online, like electric and trash.